Granular Cell Tumors

 Frequency

-The lesion is uncommon.
+Granular cell tumors are uncommon.
 Exact figures are unavailable.
-Much of the literature on granular cell tumors consists of reports of single cases.
+Much of the literature on this neoplasm consists of reports of single cases.

 Race-, sex-, and age-related demographics